eightdot2/diaster-recovery-home-lab/README.md

 Non-Docker System Backups (~30%):

-- All your custom scripts (/home/username/scripts/) [well, this is where I keep all my local scripts anyway]
+- All your custom scripts (/home/username/scripts/) [well, this is where I keep my scripts on this machine, anyway]
 - SSH keys (~/.ssh/)
 - Shell configs (.bashrc, .profile)
 - Email config (/etc/msmtprc)